 - Cotton duck

-- Sisal, wrap the whole thing?
+- Sisal, wrap the entire cat tree?

 - Upholstery fabric

 What’s The Best Material For A Cat Tree?